jpmhouston/Batch-Clipboard-website/docs/Special-Menu-Icon-Actions.md

 The menu bar icon will appear disabled for the duration while the clipboard is being ignored.

+> _By default, Batch Clipboard's history features are off as macOS now ships with a similar feature.
+When history features are off Batch Clipboard only monitors the clipboard when _batch mode_ is on, indicated by the number beside its menu bar icon.
+At all other times Batch Clipboard is not doing anything in the background, not monitoring the clipboard, not storing any new data.

 Also, clicking the clicking the menu bar icon with <kbd>OPTION (⌥)</kbd> pressed will opens the expanded Batch Clipboard menu, which also includes recent history of everything on the clipboard.
 This gives you some features for replaying past items